brahn311/hello-world/codes/languages/american_english/01_basic/02_introductions_greetings.md

 K: Nice to meet you, Julie.
 J: Nice to meet you, too.
 K: This is my friend, Sue.
 J: Yes, I know.
-We've alredy met.
+We've already met.
 How are you, Sue?
 Sue: Fine, thanks.
 And you?
 J: Great, thanks.
 K: We must go now.
 Speak to you later, julie.